Does Active Transport Require A Membrane Protein

 Comprehensive Overview of Active Transport Mechanisms

 Active transport is a fundamental process that maintains cellular homeostasis, facilitates nutrient uptake, and enables various physiological functions.
 It differs significantly from passive transport, which includes processes like diffusion and osmosis, by requiring energy to move substances against their concentration gradients.
-This energy is primarily derived from adenosine triphosphate (ATP) hydrolysis, electrochemical gradients, or other forms of cellular energy.
+So this energy is primarily derived from adenosine triphosphate (ATP) hydrolysis, electrochemical gradients, or other forms of cellular energy.
 The requirement for energy and the involvement of specific membrane proteins are the defining characteristics of active transport.

 Primary Active Transport